dboyd42/dotfiles/README.rst

 :Author: David Boyd
 :Date: Spring 2019

-This repository is a cache for my personal dotfiles.
+This repository holds my dotfiles for Linux, macOS, and Windows with an emphasis on Vim configurations.

 Link Files
 ==========